Anthonyg5005/hf-scripts/README.md

 Personal scripts to automate some tasks.\
 Will try to keep external module use to a minimum, other than **huggingface_hub**.\
-Feel free to send in pull requests.
+Feel free to send in pull requests or use this code however you'd like.

 ## existing scripts